 Similar to Versalles, this is primarily a residential neighborhood where there aren’t necessarily many things to do.

-That being said, you won’t be bored in 5D if you like going to the beach and eating tacos.
-And if you don’t like those things, chances are PV isn’t the place for you…
+That said, you won’t be bored in 5D if you like going to the beach and eating tacos.
+And if you don’t like those things, chances are Puerto Vallarta isn’t the place for you anyways…

 Playa Camarones